-(a) After the expiration of a probationary period, teachers or investigators should have permanent or continuous tenure, and their services should be terminated only for adequate cause [, except in the case of retirement for age,] ... or under extraordinary circumstances because of financial exigencies.
+After the expiration of a probationary period, teachers or investigators should have permanent or continuous tenure, and their services should be terminated only for adequate cause, ... or under extraordinary circumstances because of financial exigencies.
 (AAUP "1940 Statement of Principles on Academic Freedom and Tenure")